netinetwalker/schubio/profile.md

 title: Profile
 ---

-# Personal
+# About myself

 {% img bordered float-right /cfiles/profile_picture.jpg %}

-My name is Dennis Schubert and I was born on September 17th, 1993.
+My name is Dennis Schubert and I am a software developer born on September 17th, 1993.
 At the moment I am living somewhere between Stuttgart and Balingen, both cities in southern Germany.

 When I am not coding (or sleeping), I sometimes enjoy getting some fresh air outside and I usually have my digital camera with me.
-All my photos are on [flickr][flickr], most of them are licensed under some Creative Commons license. :)
+All my photos are on [flickr][flickr], most of them are licensed under some Creative Commons license.

+Somehow I fell in love with technology which is why I spend my days (and most of my nights, too) with developing software and improving things.
+Some people may call me a hacker, which may be the result of me being interested in software security or the fact that I am obsessed with XMPP (and IRC), and my server monitoring and my room heater's control speak XMPP with me.
+Yes, my heater's control talks XMPP.

-# Work
+# Software development

-Most of the time I am developing web applications.
-Thus I am able to create software using Ruby, Python, JavaScript and even a bit of C. ;)
+Most of the time I develop web applications.
+Thus I am able to create software using JavaScript, Ruby, Python, C and even a bit of Rust.

 I cannot decide between one of them, so I work with [Ruby on Rails][rails] and [Django][django] - depends on the project.
 I know rails and I'm concerned about my privacy.
-That's why I really like the [Diaspora\* project][diaspora] and so I am also working there a bit.
+That's why I really like the [Diaspora\* project][diaspora] and so I am also work there a bit.

-Somehow I am in love with [XMPP][xmpp] (and IRC), so my server monitoring, my contact form and my room heating's control are talking XMPP with me.
-Yes, my heating's control talks XMPP.
+There is a [dedicated page about my projects][projects] and I suggest that you check it out if you want to learn more about who I am and what I work on.
+Do not hesitate to [contact me][contact] if you have any questions or if you want to get in touch with me.

 # Curriculum vitae